cs1302uga/cs1302-tutorials/javafx/javafx.md

    1. Constructs an instance of the specified `Application` subclass;
    1. Calls the app's [`init`](https://openjfx.io/javadoc/17/javafx.graphics/javafx/application/Application.html#init())
-      method, which the programmer may have overidden;
+      method, which the programmer may have overridden;
    1. Creates a `Stage` object and calls the app's [`start`](https://openjfx.io/javadoc/17/javafx.graphics/javafx/application/Application.html#start(javafx.stage.Stage)) method with a reference to that `Stage` object;
    1. Waits for the app to finish, which happens when either of the following occur:

       * the app calls [`Platform.exit`](https://openjfx.io/javadoc/17/javafx.graphics/javafx/application/Platform.html#exit())
-      * the last window has been closed and the `implicitExit` attribute on `Platform` is true -- this is the default.
+      * the last window has been closed and the `implicitExit` attribute on `Platform` is true — this is the default.

    1. Calls the app's [`stop`](https://openjfx.io/javadoc/17/javafx.graphics/javafx/application/Application.html#stop())
       method, which the programmer may have overidden;

 ## Mid-Level Walkthrough

 1. Now, let's go back to `ExampleApp.java`.
-Insepct the `start` method, which is required to be overridden in concrete subclasses of the `Application` class.
+Inspect the `start` method, which is required to be overridden in concrete subclasses of the `Application` class.

    1. This method is considered the main entry point for a JavaFX app.